samflue/portfolio/content/projects/storedesign.md

 showInProjects: true
 ---

 Design an Ecommerce store using Figma.
-I was asked to make the store feel futuristic and "different" from the rest.
+We was asked to make the store feel futuristic and "different" from the rest.